Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

 \subsubsection{Sensors placed according to a Mat\'{e}rn hardcore process}

-The assumption that sensors are distributed according to a {homogeneous PPP} is widely used \cite{BergelNoam2018,WSNPPP1,WSNPPP2,WSNPPP3} because of its mathematical tractability.
+The assumption that sensors are distributed according to an HPPP is widely used \cite{BergelNoam2018,WSNPPP1,WSNPPP3} because of its mathematical tractability.
 However, in practice, this assumption can be overly optimistic \cite{empirical_Poisson}, as real-world sensor deployments often exhibit \textit{repulsion} or a minimum separation distance between nodes.
-To capture such spatial interactions, it is more realistic to model the sensor locations using point processes that incorporate repulsive behavior, such as \textit{Determinantal Point Processes (DPPs)} \cite{repulsive} and \textit{Mat\'{e}rn Hardcore Processes (MHPs)} \cite{maternhardcore}.
+To capture such spatial interactions, it is more realistic to model the sensor locations using PPs that incorporate repulsive behavior, such as \textit{determinantal point processes (DPPs)} \cite{repulsive} and \textit{Mat\'{e}rn hardcore processes (MHPs)} \cite{maternhardcore}.

-In this section, we focus on the {Mat\'{e}rn Type I} and {Type II} processes (see \cite[Chapter~2.1.3]{BaccelliBlaszczyszyn2009a}), which introduce repulsion through {dependent thinning} of an initial Poisson process.
-Specifically, we begin by generating sensor locations according to a homogeneous PPP in $\IR^d$
+In this section, we study both the Type I and Type II MHP (see \cite[Chapter~2.1.3]{BaccelliBlaszczyszyn2009a}), which introduce repulsion through dependent thinning of an initial HPPP.
+Specifically, we begin by generating parent points according to an HPPP in $\IR^d$

-with intensity $\lambda_p$.
+with intensity $\lambda_0$.
 The points in $\Phi^p$ are then selectively retained based on a specified thinning rule, resulting in a new point configuration.

-For the {Mat\'{e}rn Type I process}, each point $X_i\in\Phi^p$ in the initial configuration is retained if there are no other points within a distance of $\rho_c$ from $X_i$, where $\rho_c$ denotes the hardcore radius.
+For the Type I MHP, each point $X_i,i \in \mathcal{I}^{\Phi^p}$, in the initial configuration is retained if there are no other points within a distance of $\rho_c$ from $X_i$, where $\rho_c$ denotes the hardcore radius.
 If there are points within this distance, then $X_i$ and all points within $\rho_c$ of $X_i$ are removed.
-The remaining points constitute a Mat\'{e}rn Type I process, denoted by $\Xi_1$, which ensures that any two retained points are at least $\rho_c$ units apart.
+The remaining points constitute a Type I MHP, denoted by $\Xi_1$, which ensures that any two retained points are at least $\rho_c$ units apart.
 However, this thinning mechanism can be overly aggressive: in some cases, it may remove all points, resulting in an empty configuration.